Malbryn/MalFramework/mission_framework/core/end_conditions/README.md

 | 1% - 65%   | Minor failure |
 | 66% - 99%  | Minor succes  |
 | 100%       | Major success |

+_Tasks that were not completed will be set to "CANCELLED" at mission end._

 ## Available:
  - Coop